alphagov/smart-answers/README.md

 ## Testing

-Run unit tests by executing the following:
+Run all tests by executing the following:

     bundle exec rake